samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 Finally the command line tools **gcc and make** are needed to install the Fabric Node.js SDK to interact with the Fabric system e.g. if you want to query a peer or invoke some transaction.

+Copy and paste the following command into terminal to continue.
 ```bash
 # install some useful helpers
 apt install tree jq gcc make
 ```
 The third and final step is to setup the right timezone according your needs.
 Because the authors of this course are located in Austria we set the timezone to Europe/Vienna.
 Feel free to set the timezone according your needs.
-If your unsure what is the correct timezone check the **timedatectl list-timezones** command for a list of possible timezones and pick the right one.
+If your are unsure what is your correct timezone check the **timedatectl list-timezones** command for a list of possible timezones and pick the right one.

 ```bash
 # setup the correct timezone to fit your needs